allthingslinux/mod-handbook/README.md

 This works for immediate concerns that need to be addressed quickly.
 You can run tickets this way for cases that are easily resolvable or just to promptly pull someone aside.

 ## 3.5 Addressing Unresponsive Members
 Sometimes, you will not get a response after some time.
-This could be a number of reasons, so it is best to assume good faith until the addressed party repeatedly fails to respond in a timely manner.
+This could be for a number of reasons, so it is best to assume good faith until the addressed party repeatedly fails to respond in a timely manner.

 Depending on severity, here are some methods you can use to remind a member to respond to your ticket.
-1. Send additional mentions in the ticket.
+1. Send additional mentions in the ticket at the 24h mark.
 2. Remind them in a channel they are currently active in.
 3. "Jail" them.

 "Jailing" a member will lock them out of all channels except for tickets.
-You must give a 12–24 hour heads up before jailing.
+You should jail a member after 48h of unresponsiveness.
 This should be used as a last resort if softer methods do not work.

 You can jail a member in two ways:
 - `/jail`